| Status: | Active, open to new members |

-Music Appreciation is a group of u3a members who like to listen to a wide range of music genres and extend their knowledge of the music and the composers.
+Music Appreciation is a group of u3a members who like to listen to presentations on a wide range of music genres and extend their knowledge of the music and the composers.

 Our programmes are varied and can last up to 2 hours depending on the choice of that month.
 A break for tea/coffee is taken about 3.00 pm.